-Add eating a lot of food into the mix, like Thanksgiving dinner and it seems near impossible to come back to work with guns blazing.
+Anytime you add eating a lot of food, traveling, and lack of sleep into the mix, it’s nearly impossible to come back to work with guns blazing.

-So how do you get back into the work groove after time off?
+So how do you tackle your to-do list and get back into the work groove after time off?

-A homework list is like a to-do list or checklist but with the intention of actually doing the things that are on it – instead of ignoring or forgetting about them.
+A homework list is like a to-do list but with the intention of actually doing the things that are on it (instead of ignoring or forgetting about them).

 With homework, you’re expected to accomplish the tasks within a week or so.
 Whatever didn’t get done before going on vacation, needs to be put on the homework list when you return.